 Revolve Group (NYSE: RVLV) competes with Stitchfix (NASDAQ: SFIX), The RealReal (NASDAQ:REAL), Poshmark (NASDAQ: POSH), Asos (AIM:ASC), and boohoo group (AIM:BOO).

-Revolve's revenue growth over the last three years has been strong, averaging 25.5% annually.
+Revolve's revenue growth over the last three years has been strong, averaging 24.9% annually.
+This quarter, Revolve reported a rather lacklustre 1.37% year on year revenue decline, missing analyst expectations.

-As an online retailer, Revolve generates revenue growth by growing both the number of buyers, and the average order size.
+As an online retailer, Revolve generates revenue growth by growing both the number of buyers, and the average order size in dollars.

-Over the last two years the number of Revolve's active buyers, a key usage metric for the company, grew 21.7% annually to 2.34 million users.
-This is a strong growth for a consumer internet company.
+Over the last two years the number of Revolve's active buyers, a key usage metric for the company, grew 24.4% annually to 2.42 million.
+This is a fast growth for a consumer internet company.

-In Q4 the company added 0.5 million active buyers, translating to a 27.2% growth year on year.
+In Q1 the company added 383 thousand active buyers, translating to a 18.8% growth year on year.

-Average revenue per user (ARPU) is a critical metric to track for every consumer internet product and for Revolve it measures how much customers spend per order.
+Average revenue per buyer (ARPB) is a critical metric to track for every consumer internet product and for Revolve it measures how much customers spend per order.

-Revolve’s ARPU growth has been decent over the last two years, averaging 17.3%.
-The ability to increase price while still growing its user base shows the value of Revolve’s platform.
-But this quarter, ARPU shrank 15% year on year, settling in at $110.75 for each of the active buyers.
+Revolve’s ARPB growth has been strong over the last two years, averaging 11.9%.
+The ability to increase price while still growing its active buyers reflects the strength of Revolve’s platform, as its buyers continue to spend more than last year.
+This quarter, ARPB shrank 17% year on year, settling in at $115.35 for each of the active buyers.

 User Acquisition Efficiency